s-hammon/agfapi/README.md

 ## Environment

-The base URL for your AGFA service should be assigned to an `AGFA_URL` environment variable:
+The base URL for your Agfa service should be assigned to an `AGFA_URL` environment variable:

 ```bash
 export AGFA_URL=https://your.agfa-url.com/fhir/r4